-§500.402 Amendment of an approved building, site plan, and operation plan

-Following approval of a building, site plan, and operation plan, the zoning administrator shall review all proposed changes to the approval.
-If in the opinion of the zoning administrator, the proposed change constitutes a minor alteration, he or she may approve the requested change in writing without following the review procedure in this division.
+§500.402 Amendment of an approved building, site plan, and operation plan constitutes a minor alteration, he or she may approve the requested change in writing without following the review procedure in this division.
 If the proposed change constitutes a major alteration, the review procedure shall be followed.